swift-nav/plover/doc/tutorials.rst

 The ``.*`` operator is the point-wise product ("Hadamard" product) and effectively squares each element in the array.
-So ``w`` is a vector of the mean of the squares of the auto-correlations with non-zero offset for various sizes of random vectors.
+So ``w`` is a vector of the mean of the squares of the non-zero-offset auto-correlations for various sizes of random vectors.
 Plotting this vector in a graphing application, one can see the errors decrease with the inverse of the size of the vectors.